 Borrowing money for medical treatment, especially surgery can make sense when you need medical treatment.
 The additional medical treatment will likely make your case worth more money than what you have to pay back.

 A lawsuit loan makes sense when you want to accept a low settlement offer because you need money.
 A lawsuit loan can allow you the additional time your lawyer needs to get a larger settlement offer.

 Example: The insurance company offers you a settlement of $60,000 for your torn meniscus with arthroscopic surgery.
 You need $5,000 now, so you want to settle.
 Instead, you can borrow $5,000 and take your case to trial.
 Even if you have to pay back $17,500 for your lawsuit loan, you’re still way ahead if we can get you a lot more money.

-If you need to borrow money, we recommend using it to pay for:
+If you need to borrow money, we recommend using it to pay for the following:

 - Mortgage payments

 - Car payments

 - Health insurance

 - Veterinary bills (I include this because my pets are more important than me!)